derric-d/AirBnB_clone_v4/README.md

 * [state.py](/models/state.py)
 * [user.py](/models/user.py)

+## AirBnB Web Dynamic
+This section of the project, we focused on serving content dynamically using Jquery, which serves to templates dynamically rendered in flask.
+We used what we learned about javascript and web development to build a dynamic front end.

+### `web_dynamic/` directory contains all dynamically served content:
+[templates](/web_dynamic/templates/) - Templates for web pages

+[scripts](web_dynamic/static/scripts/) - JQuery scripts for the templates

+[web_dynamic/](web_dynamic) - .py files are start various flask instances, each serving slightly different version of the Airbnb Clone

 #### `/models/engine` directory contains File Storage class that handles JASON serialization and deserialization :
 [file_storage.py](/models/engine/file_storage.py) - serializes instances to a JSON file & deserializes back to instances
 * `def all(self)` - returns the dictionary __objects